InternationalTradeAdministration/developerportal/_posts/2013-09-05-about-apis.markdown

 #About our APIs

 Through its Trade Developer Portal, the International Trade Administration (ITA) provides APIs to data intended for public use and dissemination.
-Trade experts from ITA and from Trade Promotion Coordinating Committee (TPCC) agencies produce the wide spectrum of data provided by the APIs.
-Developers who work with trade and exporting information will find this information particularly useful as it originates from authoritative, federal government sources.
+Trade experts from ITA and from Trade Promotion Coordinating Committee (TPCC) agencies produce the wide spectrum of data provided by these APIs.
+Developers who work with trade and exporting information will find this data particularly useful as it originates from authoritative, federal government sources.

-We publish these APIs to help developers access information on exporting that they can then make available to businesses.
-This is a core tenet of the ITA.
-The APIs also conform to President Obama’s Open Data Policy that advances the management of Government information as an asset.
+We publish these APIs to help developers access information on exporting that they can then make available to businesses, which is a core tenet of the ITA.
+The APIs also conform to President Obama’s _Open Data Policy_ that advances the management of Government information as an asset.
 The policy directs agencies to “Collect or create information in a way that supports downstream information processing and dissemination activities,” which has four requirements:

 1. Use machine-readable and open formats
 2. Use data standards